dehesselle/mibap/README.md

    The mounted volumes won't show up in Finder but you can see them using `diskutil list`.

-   _Once you're done compiling Inkscape, use `uninstall_toolset.sh` to eject them.
-This does not delete the contents of `/Users/Shared/work/repo`._
+   Once you're done building Inkscape, use `uninstall_toolset.sh` to eject them.
+This does not delete the contents of `/Users/Shared/work/repo`.

 ### step 2: build Inkscape